 Diversity and Cultural Competence

 We view diversity as a fundamental element of social justice and integral to our mission.
-Health Forward uses the term “diversity” broadly to encompass both differences in the attributes of individuals (such as race, ethnicity, age, gender, sexual orientation, physical ability, religion and socioeconomic status) and of organizations (such as size, years of operation and location within our service area).
-Diverse voices and viewpoints deepen our understanding of differences in health outcomes and health care delivery, and strengthen our ability to fashion just solutions.
-As a result, Health Forward is committed to expanding cultural competence, promoting awareness, acceptance and respect for health-related beliefs, practices, traditions, language, religions, literacy levels of individuals and the cultural groups to which they belong.
+Health Forward uses the term “diversity” broadly to encompass both differences in the attributes of individuals (such as race, ethnicity, age, gender, sexual orientation, physical ability, religion, and socioeconomic status) and of organizations (such as size, years of operation, and location within our service area).
+Diverse voices and viewpoints deepen our understanding of differences in health outcomes and health care delivery and strengthen our ability to fashion just solutions.
+As a result, Health Forward is committed to expanding cultural competence and promoting awareness, acceptance, and respect for health-related beliefs, practices, traditions, language, religions, literacy levels of individuals, and the cultural groups to which they belong.

 We are committed to assessment as a core element of our work and the work of our grantees.
 Appropriate assessment and evaluation demonstrate the need for activities/programs, indicate the effectiveness and efficiency of funded interventions, and foster accountability for the impact of Health Forward funding on individuals and communities.

-We are committed to promoting diversity and cultural competency in programming, personnel and employment practices, and governance.
-Grant consideration will be given to all organizations that select directors, employ and manage staff and provide services regardless of (their) race, color, gender, religion, national origin, age, disability, sexual orientation or veteran status.
+We are committed to promoting diversity and cultural competence in programming, personnel and employment practices, and governance.
+Grant consideration will be given to all organizations that select directors, employ and manage staff, and provide services regardless of (their) race, color, gender, religion, national origin, age, disability, sexual orientation, or veteran status.